-Probate Process for a House in Salt Lake City
+Probate Process for a House in Utah

 Typically, the probate process follows four steps.

-- The first step involves filing a petition with the probate court to admit the Will and appoint an executor or, if there’s no Will, to appoint a Personal Representative of the estate.
+- The first step involves filing a petition with the probate court to admit the will and appoint an executor or, if there’s no will, to appoint a Personal Representative of the estate.
 A hearing date is set, and notice of the hearing is published locally.

 - After being appointed by the court, the decedent’s personal representative gives notice to all creditors, and an inventory of the estate is made.